BruceEckel/HelloCookieCutter1/Readme.rst

 project.
 It replaces all the names that it finds surrounded by *templating tags* ``{{`` and ``}}`` with names that it finds in the file ``cookiecutter.json``.
 That's basically it.
+..
+[1] You can also run *hooks* before and/or after generation, but that's more complex than what we want to cover here.

 The replaced names can be file names, directory names, and strings inside files.